luizfbalves/commands/analyst-pr.md

 ---

+### 4. SELF-VERIFICATION (MANDATORY)

+Before presenting your report, you MUST perform this verification:

+1. **Re-read the diff** to confirm each observation is accurate
+2. **Verify line references** - ensure cited lines match your descriptions
+3. **Check for assumptions** - mark any observation based on incomplete context
+4. **Remove fabrications** - delete any claim not directly supported by the diff
+5. **Use `memory`** to log: "Verified X observations against diff"

+**Only proceed after completing verification.**

-### 4. Present the Report and Ask for Workflow Continuation
+### 5. Present the Report and Ask for Workflow Continuation

 Show the complete report and ask: